Danis Goulet: Career

 Goulet began writing Night Raiders in 2013 after her science-fiction short Wakening inspired her to experiment more with the genre.
 She shot the film in 2019 in Ontario.
 Post-production was completed in New Zealand.
 Night Raiders had the largest production budget of any Indigenous-led Canadian film.
 The record was previously held by Jeff Barnaby’s Blood Quantum.
 Goulet stated that the film was inspired in large part by Indigenous resistance movements.

 Night Raiders, directed by Goulet, was produced by New Zealand film director Taika Waititi.
 It premiered at the 71st Berlin International Film Festival in March 2021, though Goulet was unable to attend the premiere.
 Night Raiders was one of the first 13 films announced for the 2021 Toronto International Film Festival.
 She was also announced as the 2021 recipient of TIFF's Emerging Talent Award.
 The film was nominated for 11 awards at the 2022 Canadian Screen Awards, tied with Scarborough for the most nominations for one film that year.
 Goulet was a Canadian Screen Award nominee for Best Director and Best Original Screenplay at the 10th Canadian Screen Awards in 2022, winning Best Original Screenplay.
 The film was also a nominee for both Best Picture and the John Dunning Best First Feature Award.

 In its year-end review of Canadian film and television in 2021, the trade magazine Playback named Goulet the Director of the Year.
 Goulet directed the fourth episode of the second season of Reservation Dogs.

 In the same year Goulet was announced as the director of Ivy, an upcoming Netflix thriller film slated to star Brazilian actress Alice Braga.

 Personal life

 Goulet is married to Tony Elliott.
-She has a daughter.
+She has a son and a daughter.